 We coach, assist and support families so that they can become more effective advocates in their schools and communities as well as with local agencies and other service providers and system partners.
-These systems include the Juvenile Justice System, the Division of Youth & Family Services (DYFS), the Mental Health System, Education and Medicaid.
+These systems include the Juvenile Justice System, the Division of Child Protection and Permanency (DCPP), the Mental Health System, Education and Medicaid.
 We also advocate for the family voice at the local, state and federal levels of government.

-In addition, the FSO provides the following support groups and workshops.
-Most are held on a regular basis, so be sure to check our Hunterdon·Somerset·Warrenand Morris·Sussexcalendars for upcoming dates and times of the sessions you are interested in.
+In addition, the FSO provides the following FREE support groups and workshops.
+Most are held on a regular basis, so be sure to check our Hunterdon·Somerset·Warren calendar for upcoming dates and times of the sessions you are interested in.
 You are more than welcome to attend as many of these groups as you would like.

-Caregivers of all types (Parents, Foster Parents, Adoptive Parents, Step-Parents, Guardians, etc.) are welcome to join us at our discussion groups.
-Along with providing mutual support, we will as a group decide on speakers we would like to hear and subjects we would like to learn more about as well as enjoyable activities we would like to pursue.
+Caregivers of all types (Parents, Foster Parents, Adoptive Parents, Step-Parents, Grandparents, Guardians, etc.) are welcome to join us at our support groups.
+Along with providing mutual support, we will collectively decide on educational speakers, subjects we would like to learn more about, and enjoyable activities we would like to pursue.